camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/web-modeler/play-your-process.md

 The current version of the active process and all its dependencies, like called processes or DMN files, are automatically deployed to the Play environment.
 An error or warning is raised if a file fails to deploy, is missing, or a Connector secret isn’t filled out.

-## Getting started
+## Getting started with Play

 ![play process definition view](img/play-definition.png)

-The first view is the process definition view.
+The first view in Play is the process definition view.
 It shows deployment problems, active process instances, and start events.

 Click a **start event's** play button to begin your process.
 Open the button's menu to start a process with variables.
 These variables can also be prefilled from the example data defined for the start event in the **Implement** mode.
 Play presents this example data in a readable JSON format, as illustrated below.
 See [data handling](/components/modeler/data-handling.md) for additional details.